🎓 Program Overview

 - Authentication middleware: JWT validation with jsonwebtoken, extracting claims in handlers

-- Connection pooling with PgPool: configuring pool size, timeouts, and connection health checks
+- Connection pooling with PgPool: pool size, timeouts, and connection health checks

-- Database migrations with sqlx migrate: versioned schema management from the CLI and at application startup
+- Database migrations with sqlx migrate: versioned schema management from CLI and at application startup

 - Query patterns: select, insert, update, delete, transactions, and bulk operations with SQLx